Qiandao Matcha Project is the source of our certified organic project matcha.

 Hugo Tea's Chinese liaison, Jingyong Yang, is a shareholder in the farm, which is Japanese-owned.
-The farm was founded to create a truly exceptional matcha in the old Japanese style according to traditional shading and milling methods.
+The farm was founded to turn out truly exceptional matcha in the old Japanese style according to traditional cultivation, shading, and milling methods.
 The surrounding geography is pristine.
 The farm is situated on the banks of a carefully protected reservoir, far away from large cities and industrial pollution.

 Most Japanese matcha is blended from multiple farms and finished at regional production factories.
 But like our Japanese matcha, QIANDAO is a "one-farm" production, traceable down to the row of tea bushes in a particular lot.
 Feng Shu Ling's tea is clean, with a sweet, mineral-rich profile best suited to usucha or matcha lattes.

 Matcha should be clean and, when possible, certified organic.
 Unlike steeped leaf tea, matcha leaves are consumed wholly and directly—making cleanliness and food safety paramount.
 Qiandao Matcha Project is tested seasonally for pollutants, heavy metals, and agricultural chemicals—and we visit annually to monitor and jointly innovate at this mecca of tea experimentation.